Fellow-Consulting-AG/docapp-docs/docs/en/roadmap.md

 ---
-title: "Docbits (DOC²) Roadmap"
+title: "DocBits (DOC²) Roadmap"
-description: "Our roadmap outlines the upcoming milestones and goals for Docbits (DOC²) in the second and third quarters of 2023."
+description: "Our roadmap outlines the upcoming milestones and goals for DocBits (DOC²) in the second and third quarters of 2023."
 date: "2023-05-15"
 tags:
-  - Docbits (DOC²)
+  - DocBits (DOC²)
   - Roadmap

 ---